-Evidence For confirmed funding: Supporting documentation, confirmation letter(s) from funding source(s), bank statements For funding arrangements in progress or planned: Funding application(s), or other evidence that identifies the amount and source(s) of funding that has been sought • Any updates to confirmed funding, including supporting documentation Monthly cashflow budget for the duration of the project.
-A template will be available. ---------- -- --- --
+Ev ridence For confirmed funding: Supporting documentation, confirmation letter(s) from funding source(s), bank statements For funding arrangements in progress or planned: • Any updates to confirmed funding, including supporting documentation Monthly cashflow budget for the duration of the project.
+A cash flow template is available for use.
+Funding application(s), or other evidence that identifies the amount and source(s) of funding that has been sought